 |Python + Dask|

 As with the stream benchmark, we see that the Julia DistributedArrays require a lot of bookkeeping to use; both Chapel and Dask are much more straightforward.

-The on-node timings here aren’t even close took in Chapel - not that different from Julia (I’ll update this post soon with some scaling tests), Chapel benefits dramatically from being able to use multiple levels of parallelism, and with no extra work; one a single 8-processor node, running a 1000x1000 grid with all cores takes the following amount of time:
+The one-node timings here aren’t even close.
+By forcing Chapel to run on each core separately, the performance isn’t that different than Julia.
+But when informed that there is one “locale” and letting it sort out the details, Chapel benefits dramatically from being able to use multiple levels of parallelism, and with no extra work; on a single 8-processor node, running a 1000x1000 grid with all cores takes the following amount of time:

 |Julia -p=1||Julia -p=8||Chapel -nl=1 ParTasksPerLocale=8||Chapel -nl=8 ParTasksPerLocale=1||Python|

 The 0.4s is not a typo.
 Threading matters.
 Admittedly, this is a bit of an extreme case, 1000x1000 isn’t a big grid to distribute over 8 processes, so communications overhead dominates; Julia seems to suffer that overhead even with just one process.

 Another interesting thing here is that Python+Numpy+Dask (numba didn’t help here) is competitive even with Chapel if you force Chapel to not use threading on-node, and either made it much easier to write the program than Julia.

 Both Julia and Chapel are perfectly useable today for problems that fall within their current bailiwicks, at least for advanced users.
 They are strong projects and interesting technologies.
 In addition, both have significant potential and “room to grow” beyond their current capabilities; but both face challenges as well.

 Julia’s great flexibility - the metaprogramming and the type system